 Swami Vivekananda’s thoughts on mind control

-Swami Vivekanand said that an uncontrolled mind leads to all the negativities in life and a controlled mind saves us and frees us from such thoughts.
-Self awareness is the best way to control one’s mind and also through will power and determination the mind can be stopped from wandering.
-But to keep the mind under control you have practice and repeat the same over and over again.
-Practice of controlling one’s mind should be done twice a day especially in the morning and evening as those are the calmest time of the day.
-You will be astonished to see that each day the mind’s vagaries will start decreasing and becoming less violent.
-It is the concentration that differentiates men and animal.
-Also the difference in concentration power makes one man different from another.
-We commit blunders because we waste about 90% of our thought-force which is never done by a controlled and trained mind.
-Do good things whole heartedly by giving your mind and soul to it.
+For Swami Vivekananda, an uncontrolled mind leads to negativity in life and a controlled mind saves us and frees us from such thoughts.
+He propagated the idea that ‘Self-awareness’ is the best way to control one’s mind.
+Will power and determination can also stop mind from wandering.
+However, his advice comes with a caveat: To keep the mind under control one has to practice and repeat the same thought over and over again.
+Practice of controlling one’s mind should be done twice a day especially in the morning and evening as those are the calmest times of the day.
+This, he believed, would decrease vagaries of the mind.
+When it comes to mind control, Vivekananda observed that it is the concentration that separates men from animals and it is the difference in concentration that makes one man different from another.